 The rest of the loop road, as scenic as it was, was almost an anticlimax after that — although we did get to hang out with horses and pretend we were cowboys for a couple of minutes.
 It’s fair to say we were more excited than the horses.

 With time quickly passing, storm clouds gathering on the horizon, and my spine suggesting it had just about had enough of this road, I’ll admit to not being too upset to see the end of the trail approaching.
 We’d been seriously impressed by Monument Valley, but with that three hour drive back to Flagstaff still ahead of us, it was time to leave.

 We’d hoped to see plenty of wide-open wilderness on this road trip, and only a couple of days into it, those hopes were already being realised.
 Dozens of Westerns had been shot around here, and it wasn’t hard to see why.
 It had made for a long day’s driving, but was absolutely worth the effort.

 Those storm clouds broke directly over us on the way home, with thunder, lightening and rain so heavy that everyone was pulling off the highway until it stopped.
 The upside?
 No need to wash the car when we got back — it was almost as clean as when we’d picked it up.

 Now that’s what I call a good day out.

 Have you been to Monument Valley?
 What did you think of it… and did your car survive the trip?

 Our time in Flagstaff was with delightful Airbnb hosts Rob and Aude.
 We loved their home among the trees just outside town, and really warmed to them and their dog.
 Aude had plenty of great local advice, and we were more than satisfied with our room.
 We’d absolutely stay with them again next time we’re passing through Flagstaff.

 PS: I’m a big fan of Airbnb, and use it all the time.
-You can save $25 off your first booking by using my link.
+You can save $25 off your first booking by using this link.